 Friendship between Franco and Churchill

-- On the other hand, and at the local level, the "openness" by the City Hall would result in not destroying the cemetery; but also ensure their preservation.
+- On the other hand, and at the local level, the "openness" by the City Hall would result in not destroying the cemetery, but also ensure its preservation.

 Reflection of the past

-- Tombstones bilingual, in English and Spanish.
+- Bilingual tombstones, in English and Spanish.
 This reflects a clear intention of bearing witness to their faith and their pass through Linares to the greatest number of people.

-- Obelisks and St. Andrew's crosses reflect the importance that Freemasonry was in Linares.
+- Obelisks and St. Andrew's crosses reflect the importance of Freemasonry in Linares.

 - Botanical architectural elements (palms) and architecture of oriental inspiration.
 Those were indicators of colonialism practiced by the British Empire during the Second Industrial Revolution.